Rahmah ibn Jabir al-Jalhami: Alliance with the Saudis

-Alliance with Omanis
+Alliance with the Omanis

 In 1816, he allied himself with the rulers of Muscat in their failed invasion of Bahrain, and broke his alliance with the Saudis.
 The Saudis then destroyed the fort of Dammam in July 1816, and he took refuge in Bushehr, bringing around 500 families with him.
 Said bin Sultan proposed that he become a subject of Muscat and settle in Oman, but Rahmah refused.
 He moved back to Dammam in 1818.

 Subsequent campaigns

-He assisted the British forces in the Persian Gulf campaign of 1819 against the Al-Qasimi of Ras Al Khaimah.
-The operation was carried out after repeated incidents of piracy perpetrated against British-flagged vessels by the Al-Qasimi.
+He assisted the British forces in the Persian Gulf campaign of 1819 against the Al Qasimi of Ras Al Khaimah.
+The operation was carried out after repeated incidents of piracy against British-flagged vessels by the Al Qasimi.

-In January 1820, he and his crew were in preparation to launch a naval invasion on Bahrain from Qatif's port but aborted their plans after being warned by the British.
-The next month, he travelled to Shiraz with three vessels to proffer his assistance to the prince of Shiraz in his planned expedition of Bahrain.
+In January 1820, he and his crew were in preparation to launch a naval invasion of Bahrain from Qatif's port but aborted their plans after being warned by the British.
+The following month, he travelled to Shiraz with three vessels to offer his assistance to the prince of Shiraz in his planned expedition of Bahrain.
 His hostilities against Bahrain continued throughout 1821 and 1822; he and his crew went on to capture 7 Bahraini vessels and kill 20 men.
 He settled in Bushehr from November 1822 until February 1824, whereupon he returned to his residence in Dammam.
-He went to Muscat at the beginning of 1825 and lent his assistance to Sheikh Tahnoon Bin Shakhbout in his expedition against the Qasimi tribe of Ras Al Khaimah.
+He went to Muscat at the beginning of 1825 and assisted Sheikh Tahnoon Bin Shakhbout in his expedition against the Qasimi tribe of Ras Al Khaimah.
 Near the end of that year, he commenced a series of predatory attacks on Qatif as punishment for the non-payment of the protection tax owed to him.
-The British decided not to interfere with his actions if his attacks remained confined to the people of Qatif.
+The British chose not to intervene in his actions provided his attacks were limited to the inhabitants of Qatif.

 He soon reshifted his focus to the Al Khalifa and went to war with them at the beginning of 1826.
 After a great number of casualties on his side, he fled to Bushehr where he sought material and military assistance from the British political resident.
 Having failed to convince the British for aid, he set off to Dammam with a reinforcement of 35 Balochis from Bushehr and continued waging his war against the Al Khalifa.